Call for Student Research Competition (SRC)

 Submission must be about unpublished work that is not under review anywhere.

-Extended abstracts of up to 500 words should be submitted via (link TBD) on or before December 15, 2024.
+Extended abstracts of up to 500 words should be submitted via this link on or before January 12, 2025.

 Timeline